Dacia Sandero Stepway 2026 review | A supermini with crossover appeal

 It’s not just a low price, some roof rails and some chunkier bumpers that account for this success, though.
 Yes, the Stepway is a slightly more aspirational offering than the regular Sandero (Britain's cheapest car to buy new), but it’s still managed to preserve the hatchback’s appealing, no-nonsense honesty that buyers love, so much so that these buyers have made the Sandero Europe’s biggest-selling retail car, a title it’s held since 2017.

-• Select second-rung Comfort trim or above, and your Stepway will come will fiendishly clever modular roof bars.
+• Select second-rung Comfort trim or above, and your Stepway will come with fiendishly clever modular roof bars.
 In normal circumstances, these look like any other roof bars, lending the Stepway some extra visual chunkiness.
 But depending on the nature of the load you’re looking to carry on them, you can unscrew the bars using an Allen Key, turn them through 90 degrees across the width of the roof, and reattach them in their original mountings, turning them from longitudinal bars to latitudinal bars without the need for extra fixings.

 • If you want the cheapest Stepway possible: Because there’s no Access trim on the Stepway like there is with the regular Sandero, the Essential is your entry point to the range.
 Yes, it’s a lot more expensive, but it does also come with a lot more kit.
 Essentials (no pun intended) such as a DAB-equipped stereo, air-conditioning, electric front windows and remote locking are included, as are niceties such as cruise control, LED headlamps and decorative wheel caps.

-• If you want the all the toys: The most sophisticated Stepway is the Prestige version.
+• If you want the all the toys: The most sophisticated Stepway is the Extreme version.
 This gets genuine alloy wheels rather than plastic wheelcaps designed to look like them, along with an electronic parking brake and automatic climate control aircon.
 A blind spot warning system also gets added to the roster of safety kit.

 Ivan Aistrop